Chefee Shark Tank Update – Shark Tank Season 15

 Did Chefee Get a Deal on Shark Tank?

-Mark said it wasn’t a robotics company, it was an integration company.
+Mark said it wasn’t a robotics company; it was an integration company.
 Assaf said they were a robotics company.
 They had patents pending for the entire system, the custom parts, and the embedded form factor.
 He spent 8000 hours on this.

 Assaf learned mechanical engineering and 3D printing.
 He slept under the 3D printers in the office for weeks to get this done.
 They may not have been producing the motors, but they were integrating the robotics systems.

 Mark shouted, “That’s an integrator!”
 He said there was nothing wrong with that, but he had to say what it was.
+Mark was not satisfied with the responses, and he was out too.

-Mark said investors should have been throwing money at him.
+That leaves Mr. Wonderful.
 Kevin wanted to know who would maintain it if it stopped working.
 Assaf responded that anyone could maintain it with their instructional videos; they just needed plumbing experience.

-What Happened to Chefee After Shark Tank?
+Chefee Shark Tank Update: What Happened After Shark Tank?

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.

-The Shark Tank Blog will follow-up on Chefee & Assaf Pashut as more details become available.
+The Shark Tank Blog will follow up on Chefee & Assaf Pashut as more details become available.

 Where Can You Buy It?